 A curved screen

-Certain iPhone models may feature a screen that's curved on both sides similar to Samsung's Galaxy S7 Edge, according to Nikkei Asian Review.
-This rounded model will likely be more expensive than the standard edition and may be 5.5-inches or larger, says the report.
-If Apple indeed decides to give its next iPhone a curved screen, it will likely use an OLED display, as those types of screens are more flexible than their LCD counterparts.
+One new iPhone model may feature a curved screen similar to that of Samsung's Galaxy S7 Edge, according to reports from The Wall Street Journal and Nikkei Asian Review.
+This rounded model will likely be more expensive than the standard edition and may be 5.5-inches or larger, says Nikkei Asian Review.
+Apple is said to have recently ordered enough flexible OLED for mass production of the next iPhone, as the Journal reports.

 A new name

 Apple traditionally releases its new iPhones on a tick-tock cycle, either giving them a title that includes just a number or a number paired with an "S." For its next iPhone, however, the company may break this habit by simply calling it iPhone X, as Loup Venture's Gene Munster predicts.

 "Apple will likely break from its historical naming convention and call this iPhone something other than iPhone 7S or iPhone 8 because it will be the 10th anniversary iPhone," Munster writes.
 "Like they did with the 10th version of the Mac OS, it seems logical that they’ll call the next iPhone: iPhone X."